redwoodjs/learn.redwoodjs.com/docs/tutorial/our-first-page.md

     yarn redwood generate page home /

-The command above does three things:
+The command above does four things:

 - Creates `web/src/pages/HomePage/HomePage.js`.
 Redwood takes the name you specified as the first argument, capitalizes it, and appends "Page" to construct your new page component.
 - Creates a test file to go along with this new page component at `web/src/pages/HomePage/HomePage.test.js` with a single, passing test.
 You _do_ write tests for your components, _don't you??_